‘General Hospital’ Spoilers Reveal That Finn & Anna Will Reconnect After Obrecht’s Arrest

 As viewers saw during Friday’s show, Obrecht was arrested after Anna confronted her and Peter set her up for the crimes he committed.
 General Hospital spoilers suggest that Obrecht will be quick to figure out how she ended up in this mess and she’ll surely fight back.

 Apparently, however, Finn will choose to believe in this scheme of Peter’s, at least to a degree.
 Fans have been frustrated by how easily Anna has been fooled by Peter, but at least Finn has continued to be suspicious.
-Unfortunately, General Hospital spoilers hint that Finn may choose to believe this scheme pointing the finger at Obrecht for now as it makes life easier and allows him to reconnect with Anna.
+Unfortunately, General Hospital spoilers hint that Finn may choose to believe this scheme, pointing the finger at Obrecht for now as it makes life easier and allows him to reconnect with Anna.

 According to the new issue of Soap Opera Digest, Finn will apologize after Anna shares these updates with him.
-He’ll come to feel that perhaps he had misjudged Peter after all and he will tentatively piece things back together again with Anna.
+He’ll come to feel that perhaps he had misjudged Peter after all, while he tentatively pieces things back together again with Anna.

 Anna is determined to punish Obrecht for her crimes… especially the ones Peter framed her for.